 Read 2 Kings 16

-Ahaz defiles the Temple; fall of Samaria; captivity of Israel.
+Ahaz reigns in Judah, defiles the Temple; Hoshea reigns in Israel; fall of Samaria; captivity and deportations of Israel

 Thought for Today:

-Through the original Brasen (brass) Altar made by Solomon (II Kin.
-16:14; II Chr.
+Through the original Brasen (brass) Altar made by Solomon (2 Kin.
+16:14; 2 Chr.
 4:1).
 The Brasen Altar is a type of the cross on which Christ, our whole Burnt Offering, offered Himself to God (Heb.
 9:14).
 Unlike the necessary daily sacrifices offered by the priests on the Brasen Altar, this He did once (once for all), on the cross, when He offered up Himself (7:27).

 16:11 against King Ahaz, before King Ahaz arrived; 16:13 meat offering, meal or grain offering or unleavened bread, oil, and a portion of incense (see Lev.
 2:1); 16:18 entry without, turned he from, he removed the covered walkway for the King of Assyria.